sfbrigade/data-science-wg/README-template.md

 * JavaScript
 * etc.

-### Project Description/Methods
+### Project Description
 (Provide more detailed overview of the project.
-Data was obtained from...
-What specific data analysis/visualization and modelling work are you using to solve the problem )
+Talk a bit about your data sources and what questions and hypothesis you are exploring.
+What specific data analysis/visualization and modelling work are you using to solve the problem?
+What blockers and challenges are you facing?
+Feel free to number or bullet point things here)

 ## Needs of this project